raspberrypilearning/octapi-public-key-cryptography/en/step_4.md

 So how does adding a public key __improve__ security?
 If anyone can find out the public key, does this mean they can break the encryption?

 There are many different algorithms for public key cryptography.
 The earliest known example is the [RSA cryptosystem](https://en.wikipedia.org/wiki/RSA_(cryptosystem)){:target="_blank"} which was developed in 1977, and released to the public.
-However, the same algorithm had actually already been developed by GCHQ mathemtaician [Clifford Cocks](https://en.wikipedia.org/wiki/Clifford_Cocks){:target="_blank"} in 1973, but his work was not declassified until 1997.
+However, the same algorithm had actually already been developed by GCHQ mathematician [Clifford Cocks](https://en.wikipedia.org/wiki/Clifford_Cocks){:target="_blank"} in 1973, but his work was not declassified until 1997.

 --- collapse ---
 ---